farirpgs/fari-games/public/documents/fari-rpgs/hopes-and-dreams-srd.md

 The way your character interacts with the world is via their `ACTIONS`.
 When a PC wants to do something risky, they use one of the 12 `ACTIONS` listed below to try and resolve the situation.

+> #### Designer Notes: Hacking The Actions
+>
+> In HOPES & DREAMS, characters have the following 12 actions: muscle, finesse, move, sneak, shoot, tinker, study, notice, bond, command, sway, focus.
+An easy way to make this game your own is to change the default action list to something that better fits your theme.
+>
+> If you use less than 12 actions, you might want to reduce the number of actions characters are skilled in at the start of the game

 - `MUSCLE`: wreck, move, force.
 - `FINESSE`: maneuver, misguide, fool.
 - `MOVE`: run, jump, swim, climb.